 The Vision Statement acknowledges that parents are 'the first and foremost educators of their children' and the role of the school is to act in loco parentis (in the place of parents) to provide for the education of the whole child.
 This policy supports the DfE statement that 'Parents should be encouraged to know the school behaviour policy, take part in the life of the school, and that schools should build and maintain positive relationships with parents.
 The support of parents is vital to the work of the school.
 Parents have a central role in encouraging their children and in reinforcing the boundaries of acceptable behaviour.
 Contact with parents, through welfare calls and when concerns arise, is an important part of the pastoral support offered by the school.
 The school will seek to address any issues of concern as quickly as possible.
 Parents are welcome in school to discuss any issues regarding their children by prior appointment.
+We want parents and carers to appreciate that all staff have lesson, duty and meeting commitments and are rarely available without prior arrangements.

 Meetings between parents and staff should be conducted in an amicable and positive manner.
-There has been a growing tendency in society generally towards confrontational and aggressive behaviour directed at teachers.
+There has been a growing tendency in society generally towards confrontational and aggressive behaviour directed at teachers and services.
 Fortunately, this is still very rarely the case at St Joseph's.
 The school, however, does remind parents that if they become aggressive or confrontational, they will be issued with a verbal warning.
 If the behaviour continues, they will be asked to leave the premises.
 In the most extreme cases, the school may seek an injunction to ban them from the site.
 The parental code of conduct is available from school on request.
 In all cases, the school will seek to act in the best interests of its community.